LeonGedeon1809/PyMusic/README.md

 ### After loading
 You can control it with following commands:

-play, pause, skip and resume
+play, pause, skip and unpause

 Want to exit?